JenyBhatt/Dehazeformer/README.md

 ![Python](https://img.shields.io/badge/python-3.8%2B-blue)
 ![License](https://img.shields.io/github/license/JenyBhatt/Dehazeformer)

 >**Note:** This repository uses the DehazeFormer-B model (a compressed variant) based on the original [DehazeFormer by IDKiro](https://github.com/IDKiro/DehazeFormer).
-Inference is faster and easier while retaining high-quality results.
+It is a lightweight and computationally efficient variant of the original Dehazeformer, designed to reduce parameters and inference latency while maintaining competitive dehazing performance.
 <br/>

 ```bibtex